 LONGER LONG RUNS

 If you have been running for a few years and injury free, one tactic can help is to do long easy runs of 13-16 miles.
 This is not for everyone, but for those who need improved endurance or find a big confidence boost from knowing they can go beyond the race distance it can help tremendously.

 It’s the reason many come back from a marathon to a new half PR.
 Mentally they now know they can complete 13.1 without issue, so they are willing to push just a bit harder.
 Additionally these long runs are another opportunity to teach your body to burn fat rather than carbs for fuel, which can help to prevent bonking on race day.

-If I have learned one lesson that I will NEVER ever forget it is the value of pre-hab.
+If I’ve learned one lesson that I will NEVER ever forget it is the value of pre-hab.
 Getting knee deep in to training or all the way to the week of the race and then finding yourself relegated to the couch is beyond depressing.
 Now it’s a key part of my entire routine.

 Ideas for pre-hab to prevent IT Band and Knee Pain >>